TezBaydu/Milestone-Project-1-Band/README.md

 3. Backdrop
     - Image of a council estate
 4. Images
-    - Council cultur Boombox as backdrop to form.
+    - Council culture Boombox as backdrop to form.
 5. Social sites and Downloads
     - Buttons which change colour when hovered over
     - Button source Font-Awesome